rembound/Arena-Helper/README.md

 ![Arena Helper](images/arena-helper-3.png?raw=true)

-Arena Helper has detected the cards and displays the value from [ADWCTA's Arena Tier List](http://ggoatgaming.com/tierlist) in the window and the overlay.
+Arena Helper has detected the cards and displays the value from [The Lightforge: Hearthstone Arena Tier List](http://thelightforge.com/TierList) in the window and the overlay.

 ![Arena Helper](images/arena-helper-4.png?raw=true)